nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-08-23-Direct-Marketing-Binary-Prediction.md

 After the data was cleaned and features were finalized, we employed logistic regression, support vector machines and a few varieties of ensemble methods using decision trees.
 As the decision trees with gradient boosting performed well, let's use that model from now on to assess performance.

 When the model was tuned for overall accuracy score, an accuracy score of 90.05% was achieved.
 It is a very good result to start with.
-Also, when we dive in a little deeper and observe the recall scores within the positive and negative responses, here’s the result for the model optimized for overall accuracy score -
+Also, when we dive in a little deeper and observe the recall scores within the positive and negative responses, here’s an example of the result for the model optimized for overall accuracy score -

 ![result_1](https://user-images.githubusercontent.com/11637437/29794671-d5d18c04-8bfd-11e7-962a-2e4ba7869180.PNG)